 Simply put, Mortgage Protection Insurance pays off your mortgage if you die during the policy term.
 It is term life insurance that is designed to pay off your mortgage so that you can leave your surviving loved ones a paid-for home.

 Some of our policies can even build up cash value and help you pay off your home in as little as 10 years.
+If this sounds like something you would like to know more about, we can help.
+Indexed unviersal life or whole life insurance are both options available for setting up your private bank.

 To be honest, Mortgage Protection Insurance is not a “type” of life insurance but rather a “Purpose” for a life insurance policy.
 In almost every case, term life insurance is used as the foundation for a Mortgage Protection Plan.
 Since term insurance is the most affordable insurance available and can be purchased with a policy period of up to 30-years, it is the perfect life insurance product for Mortgage Protection Insurance.
 We even have a 40-year term policy through Banner Life now.